Tanz0rz/haxe-fmod/MIGRATION.md

 | `FlxFmod.stopMusicAndSwitchState(state)` | `haxefmod.flixel.FmodFlxUtilities.TransitionToStateAndStopMusic(state)` |
 | Hand-rolled sound tray / volume wiring | Covered by `FmodFlxSetup.init()` |

 `FmodFlxSetup.init()` covers everything the old `Init()` did (FMOD initialization, per-frame update plugin, `FlxG.sound` volume routed to the FMOD master bus, silenced sound tray beep) and also routes mute to the master bus mute flag, which flixel-fmod never did.
+It requires flixel 5.9.0 or newer.
 It is safe to combine with an earlier `FmodManager.Initialize()` call (for example in an html5 preloader): initialization is guarded and the second call is a no-op.

 ### Master volume aliases